DOsgoodCU/filinks/README.md

 # This is a repo for FI links serving # filinks

+### Immediate next steps:
+  - fix find_pubdub.py so that it does not write 6.0 as month, but just writes 6 (no decimal places at all needed for numbers).
+  - then test and change it so that it overwrites publications_data.csv instead of creating a new file

 ### It has a few pieces.
   - make_fihtml.py
     uses media_data.csv, news_data.csv, publications_data.csv